-- Creating data visualizations (such as infographics and report materials) - Conducting culturally relevant needs assessments
+- Creating data visualizations (such as infographics report materials) using an equity lens - Conducting culturally relevant needs assessments

+Learn more about the April 2025 in-person workshops.
 Register for upcoming webinars and view recordings of previous sessions on the Community-Centered Libraries Webinars page.

-The initiative also includes free PolicyMap accounts for all California public library staff.
-The online mapping tool, which includes library jurisdiction boundaries, enables public library staff to view rich data about the communities in your service areas.
+The Community-Centered Libraries initiative includes free PolicyMap accounts for all California public library staff.
+The online mapping tool, which includes library jurisdiction boundaries, enables users to view rich data about the communities in your service areas.
+We will have two new PolicyMap webinars in 2025.
 Learn more about PolicyMap, register for upcoming trainings, view recordings of past trainings, and request an account today!
 LSTA funded.